 Step 2.
 Apply for a Conditional License and Begin a 36-week Supervised Clinical Fellowship

 Next, you’ll need to complete a clinical fellowship.
 The Oregon SLP board refers to this period as Supervised Clinical Experience.
+But first you’ll need to apply for a Conditional License through the Board’s Applicant Portal.
+In addition to your application, you’ll need to provide the Board with the following:

-The supervised clinical experience will build off of the skills you learned during your practicum.
+The supervised clinical experience will build off the skills you learned during your practicum.
 You’ll perform clinical and diagnostic procedures, including screening, evaluation, diagnosis, and treatment.
 You’ll develop case histories and treatment plans with your supervisor and work with a variety of patient populations in order to gain experience with a diverse group of patients.

 The Oregon SLP board requires that your supervisor hold a Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).